SSHRC Manual for Adjudication Committee Members 2022-23

 For some funding opportunities, SSHRC solicits external assessments for grant applications to assist the committee in its deliberation.
 The committee is asked to distance itself from any external assessment received by SSHRC that appears to contain unprofessional, discriminatory or biased comments, and to indicate this in writing when an applicant is provided with feedback.

-Calibration teleconference (grants only)
+Calibration meetings (grants only)

 Scores are calibrated using a small sample of applications that the committee chair and program officer choose.
-Committee members will be asked to read and score these applications for the calibration exercise, although the assigned readers will lead the discussion during the teleconference, as they would during the adjudication meeting.
+Committee members will be asked to read and score these applications for the calibration exercise, although the assigned readers will lead the discussion during the calibration meeting, as they would during the adjudication meeting.

 During the adjudication committee meeting